 There are a few things to know about booking guided tours.

 These are activities like white water rafting, kayaking, ziplining, canyoning, horseback riding and ATV tours, activities that require trained guides with a specific skill set to operate.
 So whenever you sign up for any of them, they automatically have guides.
 (You don’t know how to navigate a full raft through Class 3 rapids on your own right?)

 Tours such as river boat rides or safari floats automatically come with guides as well since they are usually in protected areas/national parks and only certified companies can operate there.

 Activities such as national park/wildlife reserve hikes and hanging bridges do not require guides

 Since these are more leisurely activities that don’t require participants to have a specific skill set to do, visitors can do them with or without a guide.
-You can perfectly do hanging bridges and national parks walks on your own but these are also the activities that having a guide gives greater appreciation and a more fulfilling experience.
+You can perfectly do hanging bridges and national parks walks on your own but these are also the activities where having a guide gives greater appreciation and a more fulfilling experience.

 These are the activities you need to decide if you want to hire a guide or not.
 Although we personally recommend having a guide, sometimes it is not necessary which we’ll talk about in a second.

 Let’s say you want to visit the Mistico Arenal Hanging Bridges Park.
 You rented a car so you don’t need transportation.
 The entrance fee to the hanging bridges is $26 USD for adults and $38 USD with an on-site naturalist guide.
 It’s a tad bit more expensive but not too much.
 If you book the hanging bridges with a tour company, it is around $70 USD per person and this includes round trip transportation, a guide, water and the entrance fee.